-at least 80% of the Fund's net assets in municipal securities whose interest is exempt from federal income tax, including federal alternative minimum tax (AMT);

-up to 15% of the Fund's total assets in below investment-grade municipal securities; and

-■ up to 10% of the Fund's total assets in inverse floaters.
+- at least 80% of the Fund's net assets in municipal securities whose interest is exempt from federal income tax, but not necessarily federal alternative minimum tax (AMT); - up to 20% of the Fund's total assets in securities whose interest is subject to federal AMT; - up to 20% of the Fund's total assets in below investment-grade municipal securities; and - up to 10% of the Fund's total assets in inverse floaters.

-We invest principally in municipal securities of states, territories and possessions of the United States whose interest is exempt from federal income tax, including federal AMT.
-Some of the securities may be below investment grade or unrated and deemed by us to be of comparable quality.
-Under normal circumstances, we do not invest in securities whose interest is subject to federal income tax, including federal AMT.
+We invest principally in municipal securities of states, territories and possessions of the United States whose interest is exempt from federal income tax, but not necessarily federal AMT.
+Some of the securities may be below investment grade or may be unrated and deemed by us to be of comparable quality.
+We may also invest a portion of the Fund's assets in securities whose interest is subject to federal AMT.
 We may use futures for duration and yield curve management.
-While we may purchase securities of any maturity, under normal circumstances, we expect the Fund's dollar-weighted average effective maturity to be between 3 and 10 years.
+While we may purchase securities of any maturity, under normal circumstances, we expect the Fund's dollar-weighted average effective maturity to be between 3 and 20 years.